 BOLOGNA RAGAZZI AWARD 2017 SHORTLISTED: CBCA AWARDS 2017

-In 2017, two new children's picture books will launch - both on creative careers.
-The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams and will launch in February 2017.
+In 2017, two new children's picture books were launched - both on creative careers.
+The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams.

 In 2017, the second of these is titles ROBYN BOID: ARCHITECT , which tells the story of an dedicated and industrious yourng bird who wants to be an archiect on day.
-Launched in MAy 2017 at the Robin Boyd Foundation's Walsh Street House.
+Launched by Peter Maddison of Grand Designs Australia in May 2017 at the Robin Boyd Foundation's Walsh Street House.

-IN 2017 Melbournestyle Books began a collaboration with Berbay Books to launch a new children's publishing portal CLEVERKIDS.
+IN 2017 Melbournestyle Books began a collaboration with other independent pulishers to launch a new children's publishing portal CLEVERKIDS.

 Maree understands Melbourne's unique advantage well, and her many creative passions converge in her studies of Melbourne's history, which has been the focus of her work in object design and in publishing over the past ten years.